digimat/digimat-saia/README.rst

 * `WireShark EtherSBus plugin source code <https://github.com/boundary/wireshark/blob/master/epan/dissectors/packet-sbus.c>`_
 * `SBPoll Python EtherSBus source code <http://mblogic.sourceforge.net/mbtools/sbpoll.html>`_
 * `SAIA faq <http://www.sbc-support.ch/faq>`_
+* The protocol specification *should* be available upon request per email to SAIA at support@saia-pcd.com, but you will need to sign a non disclosure agreenment.
+Just ask for the "**Utilization Agreement for Saia S-Bus Developer Documentation**" document.

 Using the SAIA PG5 debugger may also help understanding how things works.
 Wireshark has an excellent protocol decoder and you will find some .pcap samples by googling "sbus pcap".
 Really useful.